kalenkilgore/solana-airdrop-script/README.md

-# Solana Wallet Balance Checker and Transfer Script
+# Solana Airdrop Script

-Welcome to the Solana Wallet Balance Checker and Transfer Script!
+Welcome to the Solana Airdrop Script.
 This Python script helps you check the balance of SOL (Solana’s native cryptocurrency) and JUP tokens in multiple Solana wallets, and transfer them to a target wallet if certain conditions are met.
 It uses the Solana blockchain and the `solders` library to interact with the network.
 This version can process all `keypair_*.json` files in the same folder!

 **Note:** This script is for educational purposes only.
 Be careful with private keys and real money—do not share your private keys with anyone!